 Greenwich Bay inlet saltwater beach with restaurants, boat ramps, marinas, and other facilities nearby.
 Great for picnicking, beach relaxing, swimming, playgrounds, and other activities.
 Follow Oakland Beach Avenue to the gazebo and relax!

 Rocky Point Park is the site of the long-standing Rocky Point Amusement Park, which operated from the 1840s until it closed in 1995.
-The Rocky Point Clam Shack was relocated to the Post Road and still operates during the season.
-The Park itself has been refurbished and is now open to the public for picnics, hikes with or without a four-legged companion, or just taking in the view of Narragansett Bay.
+It has been recently refurbished and is now open to the public for picnics, hikes with or without a four-legged companion, or just taking in the view of Narragansett Bay.
 While you’re there, check out the Arch from the 1964 World’s Fair in Queen, NY, that was relocated to Rocky Point.
 Take only pictures, leave only footprints.
 Open daily from 9AM to 11PM.